kBashar/dhaka-weather/README.md

    cd code
 ```
 3. To build and run the app with docker run following docker compose command.
+This will download required docker images and other project dependencies.
 ```shell
     docker compose up -build
 ```